elbadawyhm-source/deHemmat/README.md

-Chapter 4: Titration Procedures and Techniques
+4: Titration Procedures and Techniques

 4.1 Setting Up the Burette
 8. Clamp the burette vertically on a retort stand.